 LISTSERV® - An application that allows users to create and maintain email lists on their corporate networks or on the Internet.
 LISTSERV supports all types of email lists: newsletters (moderated and unmoderated), discussion groups, and direct marketing campaigns.
 List sizes can range from a few participants in a discussion group to several million in a newsletter.
 Every list and its archives can be maintained through a simple web interface, which can be fully customized to match a website profile.
 When used within LISTSERV Maestro, LISTSERV receives email jobs from LISTSERV Maestro and prepares them for delivery.
-It is also used to process bounced mail for LISTSERV Maestro Maestro and an external DBMS.
+It is also used to process bounced mail for LISTSERV Maestro mailings.
+Additionally, LISTSERV may act as an interface between LISTSERV Maestro and an external DBMS.
 When Hosted LISTSERV Lists (HLLs) are used, LISTSERV Maestro acts as the "DBMS back-end" to traditional LISTSERV lists and also provides an interface for management of subscriber data for the LISTSERV lists.